-Performance-based RSU Awards.
-Our compensation committee granted annual performance RSUs to Messrs.
-Wendling and Rosenthaler and Ms. Wilm in March 2022.
-Our compensation committee granted to each of Messrs.
-Wendling and Rosenthaler and Ms. Wilm 1,698, 3,067 and 3,067 LBRDK performance-based RSUs, respectively, (collectively, the 2022 Chief RSUs).
-The 2022 Chief RSUs would vest subject to the satisfaction of the performance objectives described below.
+Chief Performance-based RSU Awards.
+Our compensation committee granted 3,663 and 7,146 LBRDK performancebased RSUs to Mr. Wendling and Ms. Wilm, respectively, on March 6, 2024 (collectively, the 2024 Chief RSUs), which would vest subject to the satisfaction of the performance objectives described below.

-Our compensation committee adopted an annual, performance-based program for payment of the 2022 Chief RSUs and reviewed each named executive officer's performance against that performance program to determine which portion of the award would be paid.
-Our compensation committee reviewed the 2022 personal performance of Messrs.
-Wendling and Rosenthaler and Ms. Wilm and considered the recommendations from Mr. Maffei.
-Mr. Maffei recommended that our committee vest 100% of the 2022 Chief RSUs based on his assessment of their individual performance against the goals established in connection with the performance cash bonus program and his general observation of their leadership and executive performance.
-Accordingly, our compensation committee approved vesting in full of the 2022 Chief RSUs previously granted to Messrs.
-Wendling and Rosenthaler and Ms. Wilm.
+Our compensation committee adopted an annual, performance-based program for payment of the 2024 Chief RSUs and reviewed each named executive officer's performance against that performance program to determine which portion of the award would be paid.
+Our compensation committee reviewed the 2024 personal performance of Mr. Wendling and Ms. Wilm, and approved vesting in full of the 2024 Chief RSUs previously granted to Mr. Wendling and Ms. Wilm based on their assessment of individual performance against the goals established in connection with the performance cash bonus program along with general observations of their leadership and executive performance.